allpix-squared/allpix-squared/doc/usermanual/03_getting_started/09_storing_output_data.md

 `ROOTObjectWriter` automatically saves all objects created in a `TTree`
 \[[@roottree]\].
-It stores separate trees for all object types and creates branches for every unique message name: a combination of the detector, the module and the message output name.
+It stores separate trees for all object types and creates branches for every unique message name: a combination of the detector, the module and the message output name as described in [Section 4.7](../04_framework/07_module_io.md).
 For each event, values are added to the leaves of the branches containing the data of the objects.
 This allows for easy histogramming of the acquired data over the total run using standard ROOT utilities.

 Relations between objects within a single event are internally stored as ROOT TRefs \[[@roottref]\], allowing retrieval of related objects as long as these are loaded in memory.
 An exception will be thrown when trying to access an object which is not in memory.
+Refer to [Section 6.2](../06_objects/02_object_history.md) for more information about object history.

 In order to save all objects of the simulation, a `ROOTObjectWriter` module has to be added with a `file_name` parameter to specify the file location of